ABOIM Offers Time-Limited Certification Pathways for Non-Fellowship Trained Physicians in Integrative Medicine

 - Graduation from an accredited Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM) college

 - Graduation from a Council on Chiropractic Education (CCE) college

-- Graduation from a three-year (master’s) or four-year (doctoral) Ayurveda training program and successful completion of a corresponding exam from the National Ayurvedic Medicine Association Certification Board (NAMACB)
+- Have graduated from a Practitioner or Doctoral Ayurveda training program and pass the Ayurvedic Practitioner Certification exam from the National Ayurvedic Medicine Association Certification Board (NAMACB)

 Physicians who apply for certification after December 31, 2022, must complete an ABOIM- approved fellowship in integrative medicine to be eligible.
 To view the complete eligibility requirements, click here.